grafana/k6-docs/.github/pull_request_template.md

 - [ ] I have used a meaningful title for the PR.
 - [ ] I have described the changes I've made in the "What?" section above.
 - [ ] I have performed a self-review of my changes.
-- [ ] I have run the `make docs` command locally and verified that the changes look good.
+- [ ] I have run the `npm start` command locally and verified that the changes look good.

 <!-- Select one of the options below and delete the other -->